 Round the front of the machine, however, things take a turn for the worse, with a fake pair of controller ports which need to be removed to reveal the real deal behind them.

-It’s a minor point, sure, but having this fake front means the console looks a little disheveled when you’re using it – it's awkwardly pulled down by the controller lead, and the whole console just doesn’t look as well put-together as its older brother.
+It's a minor point, sure, but having this fake front means the console looks a little untidy when you're using it – it's awkwardly pulled down by the controller lead, and the whole console just doesn't look as well put-together as its older brother.